 I've been using the Vortex Viper red dot sight for a while now, and I've got to say, it's incredibly durable and functional, no matter the weather or environment.
 The waterproof and shockproof sealings are a game changer.
 I've used it in some pretty rough conditions, and it's held up without any issues.

 What I really appreciate is the hard-anodized finish.
 Not only is it super durable, but it also reduces glare, which is great because it doesn't flash and give away my position.

 Plus, it's resistant to corrosion, so I've had no worries using it in rainy or watery environments.
 It's not an enclosed red dot sight, but for what it is, it's seriously impressive.
 If you're looking for a reliable sight that can withstand just about anything, the Vortex Viper is definitely worth checking out.

 - Affordable red dot sight

 - Difficult to adjust the turret in the field without a small flat head screw driver

 Vortex Razor AMG - Best Holographic Sight

-Even through the Vortex Razor AMG is a holographic sight, but it works and functions like a red dot sight.
-This is the top alternative to something like an EOTech.
-The Gen 2 version is built with a larger rear FOV window and it still comes with the open section 68 MOA ring reticle for fast target acquisition up close with minimum parallax free performance.
+I've been using the Vortex Razor AMG for some time now, and honestly, it's been a game-changer.
+Even though it's a holographic sight, it functions just like a red dot sight.
+In my opinion, it's the top alternative to something like an EOTech.
+The Gen 2 version is even better – with a larger rear field of view window.
+And the open section 68 MOA ring reticle is fantastic for fast target acquisition up close, offering minimal parallax-free performance.

-Recoil Damper - The sight functions like the ELCAN SpecterDR, which damps out recoil impulses using spring tension
+Recoil Damper - The sight is held by damping springs which damps out recoil impulses using spring tension

 No Glass Tint - No visible glass tint this time for better clarity during day and night